 - Help children feel part of the natural story that’s unfolding around them: Encourage them to get to know the ‘characters’; see themselves as a character; understand the plot; and feel connected to the place.

 Since all stories take place in a certain time and place—a setting–stories can connect us to a specific place.
 As children tell the stories of a place, they will grow to understand its characters and its unfolding plots.
 From that understanding will grow familiarity and love, and from that love, the desire to care for that place.

 Note: This essay is an abridged version of a workshop, The Importance and Forms of Storytelling in Nature Education, given by the author at the Greater Baltimore Children and Nature Conference—2011.
-It is reprinted by Kamana with the permission of the author.
+It is reprinted with the permission of the author.